 Nicholas Minogue retired from Macquarie Group in 2009 after a banking career spanning 32 years.
 Nick was Head of Risk Management at Macquarie for 10 years and a member of the Executive Committee for nine years.
 Nick worked in trade finance and corporate banking in London and Hong Kong before joining Macquarie.

-Nick is also a Deputy Chairman of EFIC, Director of Social Enterprise Finance Australia, President of the Kangaroo Valley Arts Festival and a member of the NSW Aboriginal Land Council Economic Advisory Committee.
+Nick is also a Director of Social Enterprise Finance Australia, President of the Kangaroo Valley Arts Festival and a member of the NSW Aboriginal Land Council Economic Advisory Committee.

-He played a key role in building Hunter Hall from just $13m under management when he joined to a peak of just under $3 billion.
-In ten years as a Portfolio Manager with Hunter Hall, generated substantial out-performance.
+He was the Deputy Chief Investment Officer at Hunter Hall, responsible for risk management and portfolio construction.
+He joined Hunter Hall when it had just $13m under management in 1997 and played a key role in building it to a peak of just under $3 billion in FUM.
+In his ten years as a Portfolio Manager with Hunter Hall he generated substantial out-performance.

 Chad co-founded Morphic Asset Management in 2012.
 He was previously a Portfolio Manager and Head of Currency and Macroeconomics at Hunter Hall for five years.